Sir James Dunn Collegiate and Vocational School: Enrolment

 The school had a peak enrolment of 1,161 students in 1994, very near its full capacity of 1,166.
 The school's catchment area included the central-eastern part of the city, bordered by East Street to the west and Boundary Road to the east, the St. Marys River to the south, and with its northern portion extending as far as the P-Patch neighbourhood north of McNabb Street.

 Public elementary schools that fed enrolment at Sir James Dunn included Alex Muir, Anna McCrea, Ben R. McMullin, East View, Queen Elizabeth, River View and Rosedale public schools.

 Activities

 The school was recognized in its community for its leading music, arts, and athletics programs, with its students having won many local sports championships and arts and music competitions.
 An Eagle mascot represented its sports teams and clubs.

 Dunnplugged was a concert performed by students in the school theatre during lunch hour.
 Performances included bands, instrumentalists, and acoustic performances.
-Proceeds from these performances allowed the school to record full CDs with original music written by students.
-Notable bands included The Chuck Herriman Experience, The Tenagens, Fabio, Brain Tuel, Kalle Mattson, Cookies for Breakfast, Lankee, Caddy Street Avenue, Renderware, as well as the Kiss tribute band "Creatures of the Night."